radiantearth/stac-spec/item-spec/item-spec.md

 extensions can add further property fields as well.
 Any property that can be specified for an Item can also be specified for a specific asset.
 This can be used to override a property defined in the Item, or to specify fields for which there is no single value for all assets.
 If a property is defined at the STAC entity level (Item or Collection), it is the default value for all assets.
+The values in the top level properties are considered nominal for the the Item or the Collection and thus may be adjusted for specific assets (see example below).

 **It is important to note that the STAC API does not facilitate searching across Asset properties in this way, and this should be used sparingly.** It is primarily used to define properties at the Asset level that may be used during use of